F-theory and All Things Rational: Surveying U(1) Symmetries with Rational Sections: with Matter

 The ultimate physics application of our analysis of codimension two fibers is the case of $SU(5)$ GUTs with additional $U(1)$ symmetries.
 The constraints on the section and codimension two fiber structure provide a systematic way to obtain a comprehensive list of all possible $U(1)$ charges for matter in the $\overline{\bf 5}$ and ${\bf 10}$ representation of the GUT group $SU(5)$.
 In this section we will first focus on fundamental matter.

-Throughout this section let $Y$ be an elliptically fibered Calabi-Yau variety.
+Throughout this section let $Y$ be an elliptically fibered Calabi--Yau variety.
 The zero section of the fibration will be denoted by $\sigma_0$, and the additional rational section needed for there to be a $U(1)$ symmetry as $\sigma_1$.